knassar702/scant3r/README.md

-  --scan-headers      |    Try to inject payloads in headers not parameters (user-agent,referrer) --skip-headers      |    Skip The Headers scanning processe --sleep             |    Sent one request after some Seconds --module            |    add custom module (e.g. "google.py")
+  --scan-headers      |    Try to inject payloads in headers not parameters (user-agent,referrer) --skip-headers      |    Skip The Headers scanning processe --sleep             |    Sent one request after some Seconds --batch             |    Never ask for user input, use the default behavior --module            |    add custom module (e.g. "google.py")

 ````
 ### Example :